 NOTING that:

-IALA Recommendation R0127 (V-127) on Operational Procedures for Vessel Traffic Services

-provides practices for interactions between the VTS, participating vessels and allied services.

-IALA Guideline G1089 on Provision of a VTS provides practical guidance to assist an authority with delivery of VTS to achieve consistency in provision of VTS worldwide in order to avoid confusion about the delivery of VTS for the mariner trading between various jurisdictions.

-IALA Guideline G1132 on VTS Voice Communications and Phraseology provides guidance for competent authorities, VTS providers and training organizations to develop standardized operating procedures for communications and phraseology and to achieve best practice in effective VTS voice communications.
+IALA Recommendation R1012 – VTS Communications provides practices to ensure VTS communications are harmonized through common phraseology, procedures and technology for the delivery of precise, simple and unambiguous communications to the bridge team and allied services.

+IALA guidelines related to VTS Communications, include, but are not necessarily restricted to:

+G1132 - VTS Voice Communications and Phraseology.

+GXXXX - VTS Digital Communications.

+GXXXX - Competency in VTS Communications.

 RECOGNIZING that IALA fosters the safe, economic and efficient movement of vessels through improvement and harmonisation of aids to navigation, including vessel traffic services, world-wide,

 The International Convention on the Safety of Life at Sea 74/78 (SOLAS) Chapter V (Safety of Navigation) Regulation 12 provides for Vessel Traffic Services and states inter-alia that